Section 1 Introduction

 Neglect - neglect is the persistent failure to meet a child or vulnerable adult’s basic physical and/or psychological needs, likely to result in the serious impairment of their health or development such as failing to provide adequate food, shelter and clothing, medical care or treatment or neglect of, or unresponsiveness to, their basic emotional/physical needs.
 It can include not protecting a child or vulnerable adult from emotional harm or danger.

-Bullying and harassment - Bullying can include a variety of behaviours from one individual/group to another individual/group such as name calling, offensive language, coercion, hitting, pushing, theft or damage to belongings, cyber, spreading harmful messages, hate crime or mate crime which is befriending someone with the intent to exploit them in some way.
-Please refer to DNA Skills Anti-Bullying Policy on Creatiogreen for further detail.
+Bullying and harassment - bullying can include a variety of behaviours from one individual/group to another individual/group such as name calling, offensive language, coercion, hitting, pushing, theft or damage to belongings, cyber, spreading harmful messages, hate crime or mate crime which is befriending someone with the intent to exploit them in some way.
+Please refer to DNA Skills Grievance, Harassment & Bullying Policy on Creatiogreen for further detail.

-Learning difficulty and/or disability - Children or adults with a learning difficulty and/or disability may be especially vulnerable to abuse or bullying and may have difficulties in communicating this to staff.
-At DNA Skills, staff are skilled, experienced and they work closely with apprentices and their colleagues so they can identify signs of learning difficulty and/or disability.
+Learning difficulty and/or disability - children or adults with a learning difficulty and/or disability may be especially vulnerable to abuse or bullying and may have difficulties in communicating this to staff.
+At DNA Skills, staff are skilled, experienced and can identify signs of learning difficulty and/or disability.
 Any reports of an apprentice with a learning difficulty and/or disability being abused or bullied will involve the Safeguarding Officer at the very earliest opportunity.

 Domestic violence - can be physical, emotional, sexual, neglect.
 This category also covers Forced Marriages and honour-based violence.
 Some apprentices may experience issues with drugs or alcohol, potentially to self-medicate, which could lead to a dependence.